FreshBooks powers some truly unique small businesses. But the Liberace Museum inside Michael Jackson’s Thriller Villa may be in a league of its own!

 Design consultant, Paulina Biggs-Sparkuhl (also a FreshBooks customer!) was hired to overhaul the interior of the estate to house the Liberace Collection.

 Given the defacement and deterioration, the work was significant.
-From pulling giant fish tanks (dead fish and all) out of the salon walls to the designing a custom chandelier for the chapel (what kind of Vegas estate is complete without a space for a quickie wedding!?), Paulina was there to ensure the estate would be a great fit for the collection.
+From pulling giant fish tanks (dead fish and all) out of the salon walls to designing a custom chandelier for the chapel (what kind of Vegas estate is complete without a space for a quickie wedding!?), Paulina was there to ensure the estate would be a great fit for the collection.

 Post-renovation, the interior of the home melds the King of Pop and Mr. Showmanship.
 It’s hard not to imagine the two entertainers sharing a stage (something that sadly never occurred).